Our Story

 The PSO is a treasured community asset that features some of the most talented musicians in the region playing a wide variety of music.
 We are dedicated to preserving, developing, educating, and delivering quality and diverse music to all ages through tailored performing arts programming.
 We are making music for the Tri-Cities region and beyond!

-It’s maiden performance, Concert Number One, was performed on Sunday April 29, 1979 in the auditorium of Petersburg High School.
+Its maiden performance, Concert Number One, was performed on Sunday, April 29, 1979, in the auditorium of Petersburg High School.
 For more than 40 years, the PSO has provided performance opportunities for players of orchestral instruments, nurtured young musicians, introduced newly-composed works to the public, collaborated with other musical organizations, and made orchestral music accessible to people who may have otherwise been deprived of the experience.